-Example 2-2 Correcting the Configuration of a Node After an Upgrade node xk01 to /export/home/gf/nodes.
+Example 2-2 Correcting the Configuration of a Node After an Upgrade asadmin> update-node-config --nodedir /export/home/gf/nodes xk01 Command update-node-config executed successfully.

+This example updates the path to the directory that will contain instances that are to reside on the node xk01 to /export/home/gf/nodes.
 Because this node is transformed from a node agent, the type of the node is CONFIG.
 Therefore, type of the node is not changed.

-This example updates the path to the directory that will contain instances that are to reside on the asadmin> update-node-config --nodedir /export/home/gf/nodes xk01 Command update-node-config executed successfully.

-Re-create the cluster configuration from the older source installation in the new GlassFish Server 4.0 installation in as explained in To Re-Create a Cluster.
+Re-create the cluster configuration from the older source installation in the new Eclipse GlassFish 7 installation in as explained in To Re-Create a Cluster.